 Note that the above list is not comprehensive.
 The USCIS can issue an RFE for a large variety of reasons.
-See how the experienced attorneys at SGM Law Group tackled a difficult H-1B Request for Evidence.
+See how the experienced attorneys at Immi-USA tackled a difficult H-1B Request for Evidence.

 How Our Immigration Attorneys Can Help